Healing arts programs for military veterans

 - Every man and woman that has ever served our country is eligible for the art classes.

 - Wounded warriors and their families have an added financial burden which is why we offer no cost art classes.

 - Art therapy classes offer veterans the ability to interact with world-renowned art instructors, witness their own creative side and exercise the power of rehabilitation.

 - Classes are intended to reunite veterans with their peers, away from hospitals and the battlefield, in a peaceful environment.

 - Every veteran is given the opportunity to discover their talents and achieve an art career.

 - After a series of classes, veterans will leave with encouragement, hopefulness, inspiration and a sense of peace as well as self-satisfaction.

-Armed Services Arts Partnership
+Armed Services Arts Partnership (Alexandria, VA)

 The Art for Veterans project brings creative and healing support to our veterans from the Iraq and Afghanistan wars.
 We also welcome veterans from other conflicts and wars to participate with us.
 This project provides veterans with free art materials, art lessons and art space.
 We believe that in the process of creating art, healing can take place.